12yu-wq/MRI-biomarkers-analysis-HDBR/README.md

 Project Description

 This repository contains R code for analyzing the effects of head-down bed rest (HDBR) on lower extremity muscle composition using MRI data and blood biomarkers.
 The analysis employs linear mixed-effects models (LMM) with unstructured (UN) covariance structure to account for repeated measurements.
 If UN is unable to construct a model then consider CAR1.
 Key Features

 * Multi-variable mixed effects modeling with UN covariance structure

 * Comprehensive model diagnostics including VIF and correlation analysis

-* Automated model comparison using AICc criteria

 * Publication-ready result tables and visualizations